 Repeat the words they are saying to yourself in your head.

 This will get you back on track.
 It will bring your mind back to what they’re saying.
 Don’t worry about having an immediate response ready the moment they take a breath.
 Having an immediate response ready the moment they stop talking is just another form of interrupting.
 Take a breath before you reply.

 If you’re interrupting you’re not listening.
 If you’re not listening, they’ll know it and are less likely to be listening to you.
 Then how are you going to influence them?
 Just don’t.

 This includes waiting for them to pause so you can elbow your way into the conversation with your witty retort.
 Bite your tongue.
 Take notes.
 Clench your teeth and grunt “Uh-Huh” or “Mmm-hmm” until your throat hurts if you have to.

-The “Uh-Huh” sound is a great way to move the conversation along, signal that you’re listening, and still not agreeing or making a committment you don’t want to make.
+The “Uh-Huh” sound is a great way to move the conversation along, signal that you’re listening, and still not agreeing or making a commitment you don’t want to make.

 I admit that most feedback is poorly delivered, feels like a personal attack, and isn’t actionable.
 Doesn’t matter.

 Say “thank-you” and take it.
 Questions for clarification only.